decant09/learn-the-lingo-quiz/README.md

 ![](/docs/wireframes/wireframe_quiz_over_page.png)

 ## Features
-- The website is made up of three pages, the home page, the quiz page and the quiz over page.
-The home page contains a start button which takes you to the quiz itself.
-When the quiz is complete the quiz over page is automatically opened.
+- The website is made up of three pages, the home page, the quiz page, and the quiz over page.
+The home page contains a start button that takes you to the quiz itself.
+When the quiz is complete, the quiz over page is automatically opened.
 This page contains buttons to navigate back to the home page or to the quiz page again.
 ### Home Page
 - The home page displays the title of the website clearly.
-- Below this there is a brief introduction to the website and an invitation to take the quiz.
+- Below this, there is a brief introduction to the website and an invitation to take the quiz.
-- Below the introduction there is a button labelled "start" which when clicked takes you the quiz page.
+- Below the introduction, there is a button labelled "start" that when clicked takes you to the quiz page.
 -The button is styled with a box shadow to make it stand out as a button.
 There is a hover effect applied that changes the cursor to a pointer and makes the button pop up a fraction.
 This gives the appearance of it moving in a 3D direction out of the screen.
-- There is dark mode toggle icon to allow the user to change between the default light mode to dark mode.
+- There is a dark mode toggle icon to allow the user to change between the default light mode to dark mode.
 This is displayed on each of the pages of the website.
 ![](/docs/website_screenshots/home_page.png)
 ### Quiz Page
 - The quiz page is made up of a quiz area with a shadow effect border applied.
-- Within this area there are three main components, the quiz head, the question display, and the associated answers options.
+- Within this area, there are three main components, the quiz head, the question display, and the associated answers options.
 - The quiz head, located at the top, contains a question count to the left and a score count to the right.
 - The question counter contains two numbers separated by a forward slash.
 These are placed under the heading labelled "question".
-The first number is a number between 1 and 5, and is assigned depending on what question number point the user is at in the quiz.
+The first number is a number between 1 and 5 and is assigned depending on what question number point the user is at in the quiz.
 The second number is 5 and corresponds to the total amount of questions in the quiz.
 This shows the user that there are 5 questions in total and how far they have progressed.
 When the page is loaded the question counter displays 1/5.
 - The score counter is placed under the heading labelled "score".
 It starts at 0 and increments by 20 as questions are answered